icinganalysis/icinganalysis.github.io/content/holding_patterns.md

 the holding pattern remains within 17.4 nm and the LWC is changed from that shown in Figure 1 of 14 CFR part 25, Appendix C [^3].

+The phrase
-The phrase "the LWC is changed from that shown in Figure 1" is confusing to me, as it appears to contradict the prior statement of "use the LWC from Figure 1 ... at full value".
+>the LWC is changed from that shown in Figure 1

+is confusing to me, as it appears to contradict the prior statement of "use the LWC from Figure 1 ... at full value".

-I take it that "the LWC is ***un***changed from that shown in Figure 1" is what was intended.
+I take it that
+>the LWC is <u>***un***</u>changed from that shown in Figure 1

+is what was intended.

 ![AppCfig1](images/AppCfig1.png)